Lap dance

-A lap dance (or contact dance) is a type of erotic dance performance offered in some strip clubs in which the dancer typically has body contact with a seated patron.
+A lap dance (or contact dance) is a type of erotic dance performance offered in many strip clubs in which the dancer typically has body contact with a seated patron.
 Lap dancing is different from table dancing, in which the dancer is close to a seated patron, but without body contact.
+Variant terms include couch dance, which is a lap dance where the recipient is seated on a couch.

-With lap dancing, the dancer may be nude, topless or scantily dressed, depending on the laws of the jurisdiction and the club's policies.
-With full-contact lap dances, the stripper may engage in non-penetrative sexual contact with the patron, such as "grinding" or "twerking" their body against the patron.
-Variant terms include couch dance, which is a lap dance where the customer is seated on a couch.
+With full-contact lap dances, the dancer may engage in non-penetrative sexual contact with the patron, such as "grinding" or "twerking" their body against the patron.
+Depending on the local jurisdiction and community standards, the participants in lap dancing are sometimes allowed to touch or be touched by each other.
+In some clubs any touching by the patron is forbidden.
+In others there is no oversight by the club and various levels of contact are negotiable between the participants.
+Clubs vary widely with regard to their enforcement of rules, and some turn a blind eye to any violations.

+Lap dancing usually occurs with both participants being either clothed to more or less the same degree, or naked, or the dancer being partially or fully naked, depending on the laws of the jurisdiction and the club's policies.
+Some jurisdictions require a prohibition on alcohol if various degrees of nudity are allowed.
+In other jurisdictions nudity is only allowed where skin contact does not occur between the dancer and the patron, requiring at least one of them to wear clothing.
+Where specific licensing exists for an establishment to allow prostitution, the dress requirements may also be dependent on that licensing.
+As the dancer is rarely dressed to a greater degree than the patron, lap dancing is sometimes seen as a submissive act by the dancer.

 In some places, a "block session" of lap dances (usually half an hour to an hour) can be booked in a "champagne room" or "VIP room", which is a private room usually located in the back of a club.
 In many clubs, the duration of a lap dance is measured by the length of the song being played by the club's DJ.
 Charges for lap dances vary significantly.

-Depending on the local jurisdiction and community standards, lap dances can involve touching of the dancer by the patron, touching the patron by the dancer, neither, or both.
-In some clubs, any touching by the patron is forbidden.
-On the other hand, absent any oversight by the club, various levels of contact may be negotiable between the participants.
-Clubs vary widely with regard to whether they enforce their rules or turn a blind eye to any violations.
+Controversy

 There is some debate as to whether lap dancing is entertainment or a type of sex work.
 Critics of lap dancing allege that some club owners, by installing dark private booths and charging dancers steep stage fees, are covertly condoning and encouraging the sale of sexual acts between customers and dancers.
 This can be a concern if, as for instance in the United Kingdom, the club has a public entertainment licence rather than a sex establishment licence, and in jurisdictions where brothels are illegal.
-According to the UK paper The Guardian, "Research shows that the majority of women become lap-dancers through poverty and lack of choice."